 Dr. Jeffrey Roth is a board-certified plastic surgeon providing breast augmentation and other cosmetic surgeries to women from Las Vegas and across the surrounding areas of Nevada.
 As Las Vegas is an international city, we also have patients come from all over the world.
 If you are interested in enlarging your breasts, we encourage you to take the next step in the journey by scheduling a consultation with Dr. Roth.
 Please call 702-450-0777 to speak with our talented staff, or click here to send us an Appointment Request Form.
 We look forward to serving you!

 Dr. Roth will first listen to your concerns and goals.
-Some patients bring in photos from publications to demonstrate desired look and size.
+Some patients bring in photos from publications to demonstrate the desired look and size.
 He will then gather a thorough medical history.
 Past medical events may impact your surgery, anesthesia, and recovery.
-Current issues such as; medications, herbal remedies, allergies, smoking, drug use, bleeding and scarring tendencies, will be reviewed.
-Chronic issues, (e.g. diabetes, high blood pressure, auto immune disease), are also important.
+Current issues such as; medications, herbal remedies, allergies, smoking, drug use, bleeding, and scarring tendencies, will be reviewed.
+Chronic issues, (e.g. diabetes, high blood pressure, autoimmune disease), are also important.

 Dr. Roth will examine you and will describe not only what he sees, but also how it relates to your appearance or other issues.
 He will then explain what might be done to improve each area medically or surgically.

 You may not wish to take advantage of every treatment that is available, but at least you can know about available options and what each might offer.